Code-Institute-Submissions/school-for-the-poor/README.md

 An initial commit was made using the Code Institute template.

 Development was then carried out in GitPod.
-During the build process files were incrementally added from GitPod to the GitHub repository (git add) before being committed (git commit -m “info”) and pushed to GitHub (git push).
+During the build process files were incrementally added from GitPod to the GitHub repository (git add) before being committed (git commit -m “various info”) and pushed to GitHub (git push).

 Firstly, once an html framework was added this was committed.
 Subsequently, on creation of the additional page frameworks, a “testing” page, a basic randomiser function and a testing code snippet to access and display the